twistezo/time-on-battery-m1/README.md

 - `time-on-battery`
 - `time-on-battery-m1`

-Run in terminal `tob r` and in the other tab run `tob` or `tob l -q 20` for 10 (default) or 20 last logs.
-You can find logs in `tob-data.csv` file which is updated every 1 minute and placed in path where you did run `tob r`.
+Run in terminal `tob s` and in the other tab run `tob` or `tob l -q 20` for 10 (default) or 20 last logs.
+You can find logs in `tob-data.csv` file which is updated every 1 minute and placed in path where you did run the service.

 ### Background service